 For years, the federal government denied responsibility for the high rate of serious illnesses experienced by people who lived and worked at Camp Lejeune from the 1950s to the 1980s.
-The effects of the toxic exposure are still felt to this day, with veterans and former residents and employees at Camp Lejeune being diagnosed with cancer, Parkinson’s disease, and other diseases decades after the fact.
+The effects of the toxic exposure are still felt to this day, with veterans, former residents, and employees at Camp Lejeune being diagnosed with cancer, Parkinson’s disease, and other diseases decades after the fact.

 What Illnesses Are Associated with Camp Lejeune Water Contamination?

 The toxic chemicals that contaminated the water at Camp Lejeune have been linked to a number of serious health concerns.
-Multiple types of cancer are associated with these toxic chemicals, including:
+Multiple types of cancers and other potential health concerns are associated with these toxic chemicals, including:

 - Kidney cancer